mesosphere/dcos-kafka-service/README.md

 **In dcos-cli options.json**: `framework-name` = string (default: `kafka0`)
 **In Marathon**: The Framework Name cannot be changed after the cluster has started.

-### Broker Count <a id="broker-count"></a>
+### <a id="broker-count"></a> Broker Count

 Configure the number of brokers running in a given Kafka cluster.
-On initial creation the default is three brokers.
+The default count at installation is three brokers.

 **In dcos-cli options.json**: `kafka-brokers` = integer (default: `3`)
 **In Marathon**: `BROKER_COUNT` = integer